Tips on ways to reduce your carbon footprint at home

 What to look out for when viewing a property

-When searching for a new property, either to buy or to rent, there are certain attributes of the property you should look out for and take note of, as they can drastically affect your monthly energy bills.
+When searching for a new property, either to buy or to rent, there are certain attributes of the property you should look out for and take note of, as they can drastically affect your monthly energy bills and in turn your carbon footprint.

 Over 50% of carbon emissions from residential properties are generated from the process heating living spaces and water and air conditioning.